MiaoyanHuang/iFlight/README.md

   By the way, this project has been nominated as one of the best projects by my university.

-  I wrote a paper based on this project and submitted it to the IEEE Conference.
-However, the conference is still in progress, and I believe that my paper will be publicly available soon.
+  I wrote a paper based on this project and submitted it to the IEEE Conference, the paper has been published on the IEEE website.

   If you are interested in my paper, here is some information for you:
   ________________________________________________________________________________________________________________________
-  * Publication Title: <a href = 'https://ieeexplore.ieee.org/xpl/conhome/1803425/all-proceedings'>2023 IEEE 11th Conference on Systems, Process & Control (ICSPC) </a>
+  * Publication Title: 2023 IEEE 11th Conference on Systems, Process & Control (ICSPC) </a>

-  * Paper Title: Empowering Travelers with Airfare Comparison, Flight Tracking, and Real-Time Weather Forecasts on Android
+  * Paper Title: <a href = 'https://[ieeexplore.ieee.org/xpl/conhome/1803425/all-proceedings](https://ieeexplore.ieee.org/document/10420178)'> Empowering Travelers with Airfare Comparison, Flight Tracking, and Real-Time Weather Forecasts on Android

-  After I am notified that my paper has been published, I will come back here to update the link and provide more detailed information.
   ________________________________________________________________________________________________________________________

 </p>